Keyless theft skyrockets as lockdown eases

 "Vehicle security should be multi-layered and shouldn't just rely on the keyless security system."

-It’s important to remain vigilant around your street too.
+It’s important to remain vigilant in your local area too.
 Look out for anyone acting strangely on your street as they could be looking for an opportunity to steal a vehicle.